-If your compliance deadline ends on or after 12/31/2019 you must complete 33 credit hours every 3 years.
-Five of the 33 credit hours must be in approved legal ethics, professionalism, bias elimination, substance abuse, or mental illness awareness programs.
+Florida lawyers shall complete a minimum of 33 credit hours every 3 years.
+Four of the 33 credit hours must be in approved legal ethics, bias elimination, substance abuse, or mental illness awareness programs.
+One of the 33 credit hours must be in approved professionalism program.
 Three of the 33 credit hours must be in approved technology programs.

 All of our online and downloadable on-demand CLER courses have been approved for CLER credit by the Florida Bar Board of Legal Specialization and Education.